Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 *Work in progress.
 Text getting there.
 Graph is correct*

 Statistical model are often not contextualized in a structured manner and evaluating them becomes a laundry list of observations and questions.
 Here we suggest a structured approach based on the law of threes.
+We use Wittgenstein's numbering system.

 <p align="center">
 <img  src="assets/images/tellusant-predictive-model-evaluation-framework.svg" width="500" alt="Tellusant predictive model evaluation framework.svg